August 2024 (1 month ago)

 Text is not meant for immersion

 Another issue is that they attempt a “canvas-style” immersive effect but for text.
 Text is meant for reading.
 Text is meant to be understood and quickly scanned.
-Websites are attempting a “canvas-style” design, generally better for conveying feeling, but for text, which is meant to convey meaning and immersion.
-I’ve always felt that a lot of websites would look much better if they shrank the text size and container width.
+Websites are attempting a “canvas-style” design by making the text big and free-floating in space, generally better for conveying feeling.

 alt text alt text